Chapter Region & Student Representatives

 Donna Descoteaux, LCSW received her MSSW and BA from the University of Texas at Austin.
 She is in private practice providing psychotherapy for individuals, couples and families.
 She works with clients on issues including depression, anxiety, childhood abuse and neglect, grief and loss, end of life issues, PTSD, and psychological effects of physical illness.
 She has a special interest in family therapy dealing with the impact of Alzheimer’s disease, brain injury and chronic and terminal illnesses.
 She is also the Medical Social Worker for At Home Healthcare in Alamosa, CO, where she enjoys being part of an interdisciplinary team.
 She is co-producer of The Living Well Show, a national radio show focused on health.
 Volunteer work includes many years on the Costilla County Library Board and work with animal rescue.
 As a member of NASW Texas, she was privileged to work with state and national leadership to help pass legislation for licensure of Social Workers in Texas.
 She has lived in the San Luis Valley since 1999.

-Phoenix has been dedicated to helping those in need for over fifteen years serving in non-profits, education, private practice, and the criminal justice system.
-Ze gained zer MSW from New York University in 2011 and has had a hand in both micro and macro work throughout zer career.
-Phoenix is a member of the BIPOC and LGBTQ communities, and is well trained in racial diversity, equity, and social justice.
-Ze has coordinated dozens of community-building events, has been involved in local and national advocacy work, and has previously held several leadership positions.
-Phoenix looks forward to representing the Southwest area Social Workers and building a stronger professional community.
+I have been dedicated to helping those in need for over fifteen years serving in non-profits, education, juvenile justice, and private practice.
+I gained my MSW from New York University in 2011 and have had a hand in both micro and macro work throughout my career.
+I am personally a member of several neurodivergent, BIPOC, and LGBTQ+ communities, and am well experienced in diversity, equity, and social justice.
+I have coordinated dozens of community-building events, have been involved in local and national advocacy work, and have previously held several leadership positions.

 Delegate Assembly Delegates (2022 - 2025)